-- 4.8 The trustee and the management company shall be independent of each other. - 4.9 Notwithstanding 4.8 above, if the trustee and the management company are both corporations having the same ultimate holding company, whether incorporated in Hong Kong or outside Hong Kong, the trustee and the management company are deemed to be independent of each other if: - (a) they are both subsidiaries of a substantial financial institution; - (b) neither the trustee nor the management company is a subsidiary of the other; - (c) no person is a director of both the trustee and the management company; - (d) both the trustee and the management company sign an undertaking that they will act independently of each other in their dealings with the scheme; and - (e) the ultimate holding company of the trustee and the management company submits a declaration and an undertaking to the Commission that the trustee and the management company are, and that the ultimate holding company shall ensure that they continue to be, independent of each other, except as regards their relationship with each other as member companies in the same group.
+- 4.8 The trustee and the management company shall be independent of each other. - 4.9 Notwithstanding 4.8 above, if the trustee and the management company are both corporations having the same ultimate holding company, whether incorporated in Hong Kong or outside Hong Kong, the trustee and the management company are deemed to be independent of each other if: - (a) [deleted] - (b) neither the trustee nor the management company is a subsidiary of the other; - (c) no person is a director of both the trustee and the management company; - (d) both the trustee and the management company sign an undertaking that they will act independently of each other in their dealings with the scheme; and - Note: Among other things, there should be systems and controls in place to ensure that persons fulfilling the custodial function/safekeeping of the scheme's assets are functionally independent from persons fulfilling the scheme's management functions, for example, with an independent board, separate governance structure/lines of reporting to the management of the trustee and separate operational teams within the same corporate group. - (e) the ultimate holding company of the trustee and the management company submits a declaration and an undertaking to the Commission that the trustee and the management company are, and that the ultimate holding company shall ensure that they continue to be, independent of each other, except as regards their relationship with each other as member companies in the same group.